Ministry Imagination Grants: Imagine. Innovate. Initiate.

 The church holds great potential for making positive change in communities.
 However, intercultural incompetence can have extremely negative effects on community outreach by churches, even when members act with the best intentions.

 In the last year, Nativity Lutheran Church in Saint Anthony has made a concerted effort to develop a new approach to their congregation’s community outreach.
 As a part of this process, the church staff, council members, and anti-racism team are undergoing an intensive intercultural competency training using the Intercultural Development Inventory (IDI).
-Nativity funded the IDI training with a Ministry Imagination Grant, a program created by the Minneapolis Area Synod using the legacy of the property proceeds from the sale of Lutheran Church of the Reformation to fund new, enhanced, or expanding looking to share the gospel in innovative ways.
+Nativity funded the IDI training with a Ministry Imagination Grant, a program created by the Minneapolis Area Synod using the legacy proceeds from the sale of the Lutheran Church of the Reformation to fund new, enhanced, or expanding ministryies that are looking to share the gospel in innovative ways.

 “Nativity’s staff, council members, and anti-racism team are undergoing an intensive intercultural competency training using the Intercultural Development Inventory.”

 “The Intercultural Development Inventory is a valid, reliable assessment tool created by Dr. Mitchel Hammer to help individuals determine how they navigate cultural difference,” said David Scherer, CEO of Beloved Community Consulting, Multi-cultural Enrollment Specialist at Luther Seminary, and trained IDI administrator.
 The inventory is unique because it focuses on development rather than labeling someone as a certain type.
 The hope is that, through intentional work, a person can create a stronger intercultural mindset and increase intercultural competence.